 This fabulous work of historical fiction is about a young Egyptian slave woman who ends up fleeing Egypt with Moses and the Israelites after her world is irrevocably changed by the Ten Plagues.
 Even without the spiritual depth the author wove into this story, this story would have been excellent due to its complex relatable characters, perfectly-paced plot, and richly described settings.
 But it is this story’s spiritual depth that makes it a story I will think about for days to come and return to read often.
 The perspective this story gives on what it would have been like to live through the events described in Exodus as an Egyptian have added a whole new dimension to my understanding.
 I have come away from this story filled with awe and wonder for Yahweh and so thankful that He has allowed me, also an outsider, to be called one of His people.

-I received this book from the author for my honest review.
+I received this book from the author.
 I was not required to write a positive review.
 The opinions I have expressed are my own.
 I highly recommend this book and absolutely cannot wait for the next book in the series!

 My Favorite Quotes from Counted With the Stars